ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > OPEN ISSUE: In case of opt-out, would it be useful to specify how to report
 > this to the Author?

-Once the client opts in to a task, it MAY begin uploading reports for the task.
+Once the client opts into a task, it may begin uploading reports for the task.
 Each upload request for that task MUST advertise the task configuration.
 The extension codepoint `taskprov` MUST be offered in the `extensions` field of both leader and helper's `PlaintextInputShare`.
 In addition, each report's task